Remains of 6 people found at scene of tour helicopter crash in Hawaii

 There were no signs of any survivors among the seven people on board, said Solomon Kanoho, battalion chief of the Kauai Fire Department.
 He made the announcement Friday afternoon, hours after crews found the wreckage along the remote north coast of the island.

+Authorities identified three of the victims Saturday as the pilot, Paul Matero, 69, of Wailua; Amy Gannon, 47; and Jocelyn Gannon, 13; both of Wisconsin.
+The Kauai Police Department said in a Facebook post that autopsies are being conducted to positively confirm the identities of the others.

+The other four victims are believed to be a family from Switzerland, police said.

-The search was suspended Friday due to fog and poor visibility.
-Kanoho said more searches will hopefully resume Saturday at first light.
+Authorities suspended its search Friday due to fog and poor visibility.
+Additional searches resumed Saturday at first light.

 "There are no indications of survivors," Kanoho said, adding the wreckage was in a steep area.